yizhouf743/TILE/README.md

 ./EzPC/SCI/build/bin/\<test\> r=1 [port=port] & ./EzPC/SCI/build/bin/\<test\> r=2 [port=port]

+The code for end-to-end network testing will be update soon.

 # Notes:
 We are using model pruning technologies from the paper: "MOSAIC: A Prune-and-Assemble Approach for Efficient Model Pruning in Privacy-Preserving Deep Learning".